 The Group does not hold any ownership interests in two structured entities, Sloan Bio-Research Co and MayCo.
-However, based on the terms of agreements under which these entities were established, the Group receives substantially all of the returns related to their operations and net assets (these entities perform research activities exclusively for the Group) and has the current ability to direct these entities' activities that most significantly affect these returns.
-Because the owners' interests in these entities are presented as liabilities of the Group, there are no NCI for these entities.
+However, based on the terms of agreements under which these entities were established, the Group receives substantially all of the returns related to their operations and net assets (these entities perform research activities exclusively for the Group) and has the current

-The Company has issued guarantees to certain banks in respect of the credit facilities of €700 thousand granted to these entities, which is the maximum amount the Company is exposed to.
+The Company has issued guarantees to certain banks in respect of the credit facilities of \$700 thousand granted to these entities, which is the maximum amount the Company is exposed to.

-IFRS 12.7(a), 9(b), IAS 1.122
+NZ IFRS 12.7(a), 9(b), NZ IAS 1.122